gdm413229/swwmgz_m/ExtendedLore.md

 Suffice to say, the military contractors who paid big money for the project weren't all too happy with this... until they saw how she performed in the field.
 She was immediately sent to America to see if the situation with WW3 could be turned around.
-As it so happens, she won't be very helpful, as long after the events of this mod, the United States fall (off-handedly mentioned in UnSX 4).
+As it so happened, she wasn't very helpful, as shortly after deployment, the United States fell (off-handedly mentioned in UnSX 4).

 ### Janus Locke Hoodth